 After recommendations have been made – by monitoring and collecting information on the responses to and implementation of coronial recommendations.

 Additionally, the CPU undertakes both individual and collaborative research projects to generate a better understanding of preventable deaths in Victoria and identify intervention opportunities.

 The Coroners Support Service provides administrative support to coroners after the initial phase of the investigation is completed by staff at Coronial Admission & Enquiries and the person is released for the funeral.

-The Coroners Support Service consists of coroners’ registrars, court administration officers and family liaison officers who are the primary source of information and contact with the senior next of kin, families, interested parties, the public, police, health service providers and many other departments and agencies.
+The Coroners Support Service consists of coroners’ registrars, court administration officers, Aboriginal Engagement Unit and family liaison officers who are the primary source of information and contact with the senior next of kin, families, interested parties, the public, police, health service providers and many other departments and agencies.

 Coroners Support Service staff process a coroner’s directions and orders and ensure that relevant people or organisations complete them.
 This may include seeking further statements on behalf of the coroner, or organising medical expert opinions, or listing a case for hearing in open court.